debugger06/scripts/README.md

 # scripts
-Some of the useful scrts are.
+Some of the useful scrts.